 If you are new to fly fishing then you are probably overwhelmed with the amount of new tackle and terms you need to understand just to get started.
-Fly fishing, like most other types of fishing, really is quite simple once you get past the learning/gear phase.
+Fly fishing, like most other types of fishing, really is quite simple once you get past the learning-the-gear phase.
 To start, fly anglers need to understand that fly fishing requires a balanced system.
 The fly rod weight and line weight need to be matched.
-Each rod is designed to handle only a certain weight of line and if you exceed the recommendation then your casting distance/efficiency will suffer.
-If you use too light a line for the rod you are using then your accuracy will be affected.
+Each rod is designed to handle only a certain weight of fishing line and if you exceed the recommendation then your casting distance and efficiency will suffer.
+If you use too light a line for the fly rod you are using then your accuracy will be affected.
 Just like your fly rod your fly fishing line weight should also be selected based on the fish you want to catch.
 The chart below is a simple breakdown of what fly lines work best for each type of fish.

 |Line Weight||Type of Fish Species|

 |Fly Line Weight 1-3||Panfish, Crappies and Small Trout|

 |Fly Line Weight 4||Large Trout|

 |Fly Line Weight 5||Large Trout, Small Bass and Small Pike|

 |Fly Line Weight 6||Walleye, Small Bass and Small Pike|